jimmy-bins/jimmy-bins/tipjar.md

 # Tip Jar

-Thank you so much for helping to support the development of tools like this.
+Thank you so much for helping to support the development of tools like the [OpenSea Portfolio Google Sheet](https://jimmy-bins.github.io#opensea-portfolio---floor-prices-google-sheet).

-If you'd like to send a tip in crypto to me, you can do so at the following addresses.
+If you'd like to send a tip to me, you can do so at the following addresses.

 ---